 Saving for that down payment on a home is tedious.
 The last thing any new homeowner wants to worry about is expensive home repairs.
 Unless you are prepared to ask the right questions of the previous homeowner, you may need to stick to the dreaded budget for longer than you think.

 Here is what you need to know about common home repairs before you buy.

 Roof (every 30 years)

 The life expectancy of an asphalt shingle roof (the most common type in America) is about 30 years, with the average roof replacement costing around $12,000—although more accurate estimates are based on size, pitch (slope), and surface material.
+Most roofing companies will charge between $3.50 and $5 per square foot for traditional material.
 More high-end roof materials include slate, sheet metal, ceramic, and, of course, solar panels, all with varying life expectancies.

 Windows (every 30 to 50 years)

 When it comes to windows, wood casement windows have a longer life expectancy than aluminum casement windows, averaging about 50 years (wood) versus 30 years (aluminum).
-Obviously, the number and quality of the windows will greatly affect the replacement cost, should it be necessary.
-And for a better return on your investment, look for windows that are ENERGY STAR qualified.
+The number and quality of the windows will greatly affect the replacement cost, should it be necessary.
+Typically, a standard window replacement will cost around $650 per window, with the average 3 bedroom American home spending $5,200 for a whole home window replacement.
+For a better return on your investment, look for windows that are ENERGY STAR qualified.
 To get the most of existing windows, or when replacing windows, go to www.energy.gov for more information.

 Gutters (every 30 years)